jesperkha/SuperSurveys/code_formatting.md

 ### Packages

 - Package names should be self-descriptive and one word.
 - All packages must contain a main file with the same name as the package.
+The main file should declare all global variables and types.
+All other files should just contain functions.

 <br>